AdaCore/training_material/courses/rust_essentials/080_pattern_matching/05_let_control_flow.rst

 - Use an :rust:`if` condition to filter a pattern based on its value

-- Guard runs *after* the pattern matches, but *before* the arm's code block
+- Guard runs *after* the pattern matches

+  - ...but *before* the arm's code block

-- Guards are dynamic
+- Guards are *dynamic*

   - Compiler usually requires a "catch-all" arm (:rust:`_`)